Nice Guys Finish Last--the presidencies of Gerald Ford and Jimmy Carter

 There followed several decisions that made Ford more unpopular with Republicans than with Democrats—making liberal Nelson Rockefeller his vice president, proposing amnesty to draft dodgers and army deserters, and allowing South Vietnam to fall to the communist North Vietnamese.
 Ford could have sent troops and Congress probably would have supported his decision.
 What was the point?
 The war was not winnable and the corrupt South Vietnamese government was hardly worth saving.
 On top of that, the war—and Watergate—had divided the nation badly.
 It was time for the nation to heal.
 Ford did everything in his power to get the few remaining Americans out before Saigon fell, and succeeded.

 Ford’s participation in the Helsinki Accords, was yet another unpopular decision on Capitol Hill, which even Henry Kissinger opposed.
 As a result of the Accords, a number of Helsinki Commissions on Human Rights sprang up across the Soviet Union, as well as in satellite communist countries, and in other European nations, and proved very effective at shepherding individual cases to justice.
-Writes the author: “The Helsinki Accords were Ford’s greatest presidential achievements on the world stage, and an argument can be made that it proved to be the beginning of he end of the Soviet empire.”
+Writes the author: “The Helsinki Accords were Ford’s greatest presidential achievements on the world stage, and an argument can be made that it proved to be the beginning of the end of the Soviet empire.”

-Ford and his wife Betty retired to Palm Springs.
-With each passing year, his stature as president grew.
+After his defeat, Ford and his wife Betty retired to Palm Springs.
+With each passing year, his stature as president has grown.
 Those who found his pardon of Nixon as morally corrupt realized it had been done in the best interest of the country.
 One of Ford’s severest critics, journalist Bob Woodward, changed his opinion as well: “Ford was wise to act. . . .
 Ford wanted to protect the presidency, a proper goal because the president is an extension of the nation.
 The only way out of the Watergate atmosphere was to move fast, to short-circuit the process.
 Preoccupation with Nixon’s fate could have continued for years.”

 JIMMY CARTER (1977 - 1981) - It wasn’t exactly President Carter’s finest hour.
 He was lost, searching for answers, and had called a number of political advisors to the White House to offer suggestions.
 Washington insider Clark Clifford, watching as President Carter sat on the floor and scribbled down notes as people spoke to him, couldn't help thinking that it would have been inconceivable to imagine Lyndon Johnson sitting on the floor and saying, "Tell me what I am doing wrong.”
 The image many of us have of Jimmy Carter—39th President of the United States—is of a nice-guy micromanager who couldn’t see the forest for the trees.